How Do You Celebrate?

 Set Up and Prepare

-- Prepare 3 pieces of chart paper, each entitled with a different holiday: Christmas, Hanukkah, Kwanzaa.
+- Prepare three pieces of chart paper, each entitled with a different holiday: Christmas, Hanukkah, Kwanzaa.

 - On a large piece of butcher paper, draw a representation of the Overlapping Concepts graphic organizer.
 Give each circle a holiday label as follows: Christmas, Hanukkah, Kwanzaa.